 Ensenada Backpacker – clean and social hostel located in the centre of Ensenada that is a great place to meet other travellers.
 Free breakfast is included and they can help organise activities in Ensenada.
 Click here to see their latest prices

 Airbnb – there are a number of affordable apartment rentals that can be found on Airbnb such as this lovely modern and central apartment.
 This is a great option if you are travelling as a couple or with friends.
-Click here to get up to $40 off your first stay with Airbnb
+Click here to browse the best Airbnbs in Ensenada!

 Hotel Cortez – a fantastic mid-range boutique hotel that is located 5 minutes walk from the harbour.
 They have lovely clean and air-conditioned rooms as well as a gym and swimming pool at the hotel.
 Click here to see their latest prices